-Dr. Pastore is a Professor of Transdisciplinary Studies in the Kanbar College of Design, Engineering and Commerce, Co-Director of the Engineering and Design Institute, Director of the THomas Jefferson University Jazz Band and Nexus Learning Advocate.
+Dr. Pastore is Assistant Provost for Faculty Development and Professor of Transdisciplinary Studies at Thomas Jefferson University.
 He teaches courses in Engineering, Systems Thinking, Architecture and Sustainable Design.
-Chris is also an Honorary Research Professor at Durban University of Technology, Durban, South Africa.
+Chris is also a Fulbright Specialist and an Honorary Research Professor at Durban University of Technology, Durban, South Africa.

 Dr. Pastore received a B.A. in Mathematics from LaSalle University, M.S. in Mathematics from Drexel University and a Ph.D. in Materials Science from Drexel University.